Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Count trailing zeroes N!/A _ leadingZeroBase10 & doubleFactorial.md

 # leading Zero Base 10 and double Factorial

-Leading Zero :: is any 0 digit that comes before the first nonzero digit in a number string in positional notation 0070009 ==>> has 2 leading zero , 000402 has 3 leading zero
+**Leading Zero** :: is any 0 digit that comes before the first nonzero digit in a number string in positional notation.
+0070009 ==>> has 2 leading zero , 000402 has 3 leading zero

-Trailing Zeros ::  is any 0 digit that comes after the last nonzero digit in a number string in positional notation 910034050000 ==>> The number has {4} trailing zeros
+**Trailing Zeros** ::  is any 0 digit that comes after the last nonzero digit in a number string in positional notation.
+910034050000 ==>> The number has {4} trailing zeros

 The number of trailing zeros in a non-zero base-b integer n equals the exponential of the highest power of b that divides n For example, 14000 has three trailing zeros and is therefore divisible by 1000 = 10^3

+**Problem**

 Given an integer n, write a function that returns count of trailing zeroes in N!
 OR Given an integer N, the task is to find the number of trailing zeroes in the base 10 representation of the factorial of N